JaroVasak/CDN/README.md

 ```
 *Note*: Run this playbook with appropriate permissions, such as `sudo`, if needed.

-### 5. Deploy Monitoring Stack
+### 7. Deploy Monitoring Stack
-Navigate to the monitoring directory and start the Docker Compose stack:
+Navigate to the monitoring directory and deploy the monitoring stack using Docker Compose:

 ```bash
 cd docker/monitoring
 docker-compose up -d
 ```

+This will set up the Prometheus and Grafana monitoring stack, accessible at the following ports:

 Prometheus (port 9090)
 Grafana (port 3000)